-Our business involves the storage, processing, and transmission of users' proprietary, confidential, and personal information as well as the use of thirdparty partners who store, process, and transmit users' proprietary, confidential, and personal information.
+Our business involves the storage, processing, and transmission of users' proprietary, confidential, and personal information as well as the use of third-party partners who store, process, and transmit users' proprietary, confidential, and personal information.
 We also maintain certain other proprietary and confidential information relating to our business and personal information of our personnel.
 Any security breach or incident that we experience could result in unauthorized access to, misuse of, or unauthorized acquisition of our or our users' data, the loss, corruption, or alteration of this data, interruptions in our operations, or damage to our computers or systems or those of our users.
 Any of these could expose us to claims, litigation, fines, and potential liability.
 An increasing number of online services have disclosed breaches of their security, some of which have involved sophisticated and highly targeted attacks on portions of their services.
 Because the techniques used to obtain unauthorized access, disable or degrade service, or sabotage systems change frequently and often are not foreseeable or recognized until launched against a target, we and our third-party partners may be unable to anticipate these techniques or to implement adequate preventative measures.
-If an actual or perceived breach of our or our third-party partners' security breaches and other data security incidents may also result from non-technical means, for example, actions by employees or contractors, such as freelancers that we engage on our platform to perform services for us.
-Any compromise of our or our third-party partners' security could result in a violation of applicable privacy and other laws, regulatory or other governmental investigations, enforcement actions, and legal and financial exposure, including potential contractual liability that is not always limited to the amounts covered by our insurance.
-Any such compromise could also result in damage to our reputation and a loss of confidence in our security measures
+If an actual or perceived breach of our or our third-party partners' security occurs, public perception of the effectiveness of our security measures and brand could be harmed, and we could lose users.
+Data security breaches and other data security incidents may also result from non-technical means, for example, actions by employees or contractors, such as freelancers that we engage on our platform to perform services for us.
+Any compromise of our or our third-party partners' security could result in a violation of applicable privacy and other laws, regulatory or other governmental investigations, enforcement actions, and legal and financial exposure, including potential contractual liability that is not always limited to the amounts cove